SeonghwanSeo/atlasfold/README.md

 TODO.

-## License

-This source code is licensed under the MIT license found in the `LICENSE` file in the root directory of this source tree.
+---

 ## Acknowledgements

+This project was developed as part of the **K-Fold** initiative supported by the Ministry of Science and ICT (MSIT) of the Republic of Korea.
+The K-Fold for biomolecular complex prediction is currently under active development with numerous contributors in KAIST and will be released soon!

+---

+I would like to thank [Dr. Hyeongwoo Kim](https://scholar.google.com/citations?user=YpiY1q8AAAAJ&hl=en&oi=ao) and [Prof. Woo Youn Kim](https://scholar.google.com/citations?user=elJ5KrcAAAAJ&hl=en) for their guidance and support during the development of AtlasFold.

-This project is built upon the pioneering work of EvolutionaryScale and Google DeepMind.
+This project is built upon the pioneering works of Google DeepMind, Meta AI, and EvolutionaryScale in the fields of biomolecular language modeling and structure prediction.
-We are deeply grateful to the open-source community for advancing the fields of biomolecular language modeling and structure prediction.
+I am deeply grateful to the open-source community for advancing the fields of biomolecular language modeling and structure prediction.

 **Foundations of AtlasLM:**
+- **ESM2**: Lin, Zeming, et al. "Evolutionary-scale prediction of atomic-level protein structure with a language model."
+Science 379.6637 (2023): 1123-1130.
 - **ESM3**: Hayes, Thomas, et al. "Simulating 500 million years of evolution with a language model."
 Science 387.6736 (2025): 850-858.
 - **ESM C**: ESM Team.
 "ESM Cambrian: Revealing the mysteries of proteins with unsupervised learning."
 EvolutionaryScale Website, December 4, 2024. https://evolutionaryscale.ai/blog/esm-cambrian."